 Shaun Lintern is bureau chief for the Health Service Journal.
 He has a national focus on patient safety, quality of care and regulation in the NHS.
 He leads a team of journalists looking at quality and regulation issues and he specialises in investigative journalism.
 Shaun has been a journalist for 17 years and winner of multiple awards including a British Journalism Award in 2016.
 He helped expose the Mid Staffordshire care scandal while working as a local newspaper.
 He attended most days of the subsequent public inquiry and gave evidence as a witness.
 Since then he has become an advocate for patients and has been at the forefront of reporting developments in safety policy in the UK since joining HSJ in 2012.

 Shiv Malik is a former investigative journalist who along with reporting from Afghanistan and Pakistan, also worked for the Guardian for five years breaking exclusive front page stories on everything from UK government social policy to international terrorism.
 He’s the author of two books including the 2010 cult book, Jilted Generation, and is a co-founder of the think-tank, the Intergenerational Foundation.
-He’s now a full time contributor to the crypto-technology project Streamr, where he evanglises about digital ethics and a new data economy.
+He’s now a full time contributor to the crypto-technology project Streamr, where he evangelises about digital ethics and a new data economy.
 His latest book, The Messenger, is an intrepid personal tale about a relationship with a terrorist and is published by Faber.

 Silkie Carlo is the Director of UK civil liberties NGO Big Brother Watch.
 She was previously the Senior Advocacy Officer at Liberty where she led a programme on Technology and Human Rights and launched a legal challenge to the Investigatory Powers Act.
 Prior to Liberty, she worked for Edward Snowden’s official defence fund and whistleblowers at risk.

 She is a passionate campaigner for the protection of liberties, particularly in the context of new and emerging technologies.
 She has worked to uphold rights in the fields of state surveillance, policing technologies, big data, artificial intelligence and free expression online.
-Silkie is also an information security trainer and organises Cryptoparty London.
+Silkie is also an information security trainer and co-organises Cryptoparty London.
 She is the co-author of Information Security for Journalists.

-Tom Bristow is the investigations editor for regional publisher Archant.
+Tom Bristow is the Investigations Editor for regional publisher Archant.
 His stories, mainly published in the Eastern Daily Press, have been shortlisted for numerous awards including the British Journalism Awards and The Orwell Prize.
 He looks at how national issues impact locally in the east of England.
 His investigations have covered everything from crime to housing.

-Wendy M. Grossman covers the intersection of computers, freedom, and privacy and is a longtime member of the executive board of the Association of British Science Writers.
+Wendy M. Grossman covers the intersection of computers, freedom and privacy and is a longtime member of the executive board of the Association of British Science Writers.
 Her Friday net.wars column has appeared continuously since 2001.
 She has been a regular contributor to New Scientist, the Daily Telegraph, the Guardian, and Scientific American, and is author or editor of several books.
 She was the 2013 winner of the BT Information Security Journalism Enigma Award.